adityaooooo/Advance-Web_Tech_final_term-lab-task-summer-/lab2-state-effects/README.md

 | 4.
 Dynamic document title | `useEffect` in `src/App.jsx`, keyed on the visible student count |
 | 5.
 Sort controls | `src/components/SortControls.jsx`, applied in `src/App.jsx` before render |

-## A note on task 3

-The brief describes local `useState` inside the card *and* lifting state to `App`.
-Keeping the boolean in two places at once invites the two copies drifting out of sync, so this implementation uses a single source of truth:
-`App` holds the `Set` of favorite ids, and `StudentCard` is a controlled component driven by the `isFavorite` prop.
-That's the actual point of the "state lifting" topic this lab is teaching — one owner, shared down.